globaldothealth/adtl/docs/specification.md

 # Specification format

-The specification file describes the field mappings from the source file to the ISARIC schemas defined in [isaric/schemas.py](../isaric/schemas.py).
+The specification file describes the field mappings from the source file to the target schema.
 The format is under development and expected to change.

-Specification files are located under [isaric/parsers](../isaric/parsers).
 Specification files are in JSON and have the suffix `.json`.

-Each specification file can refer to one or more tables defined in the [ISARIC schema](../isaric/schemas.py)
+Each specification file can refer to one or more tables, which are created in parallel from one source file.

+## metadata

 **Required fields**.
 These metadata fields are defined at the top level of the specification